 Our analysis points to important similarities and differences in country metrics.
 All countries have experienced a major increase in age-standardized exposure and all-age DALYs, most notably for all-age YLDs.
-However, the Caribbean, Suriname, and Guyana presented exposure levels above the South American mean; Suriname's and Guyana's SEVs were more than double this mean.
-DALYs for these nations were similarly ranked at the top of the 12 countries studied.
+However, Suriname, and Guyana presented SEVs, YLDs, YLLs, and DALYs above the South American mean.